Spectral stability and perturbation results for kernel differentiation matrices on the sphere: Introduction

 Section \ref{S:CPD_Stability} introduces global DMs generated by CPD kernels.
 In section \ref{SS_block_decomp}, we present Lemma \ref{block_diag_lemma}, which shows that the DM for a CPD kernel is similar to a block-upper-triangular matrix with diagonal principal blocks.
 This factorization is sufficient to provide Proposition \ref{Generalized_BF}, which is a version of the Bauer-Fike theorem for DMs from CPD kernels.
 We then discuss necessary and sufficient conditions for the DM to be diagonalizable in section \ref{SS:diagDM}.
 Section \ref{SS_norms_of_block_decomp} provides estimates of the ($\ell_2$) matrix norms of various blocks appearing in the decomposition of Lemma \ref{block_diag_lemma} and which appear as terms in Proposition \ref{Generalized_BF}.
 Section \ref{SS:R_experiment} gives experimental evidence which suggests it is possible to improve the estimates of some of the matrix norms estimated in section \ref{SS_norms_of_block_decomp}, and therefore that the perturbation result Proposition \ref{Generalized_BF} can be tightened.

-Section \ref{S:applications} provides some applications of the theory from Sections 3 and 4.
+Section \ref{S:applications} provides some applications of the theory from Sections 3 and 4 as well as some numerical results.
 Energy stability of certain semi-discrete problems is given in section \ref{SS:energy_stability}.
-Section \ref{S:Surface_splines} applies the results of section \ref{S:CPD_Stability} to the local DMs $\overline{\MM}_X$ constructed from restricted surface spline kernels on $\Sph^2$.
-In this setting, we show that it is possible to consider a relatively sparse $\overline{\MM}_X$ as a perturbation of the global DM $\MM_X$ that has a closely matching spectrum.
-In particular, if the spectrum $\sigma(\MM_X)$ has strictly positive real part, then the spectrum of $\overline{\MM}_X$ will also have strictly positive real part.
-Finally, we illustrate these results with numerical examples.
+Section \ref{S:Surface_splines} applies the results of section \ref{S:CPD_Stability} to the local Lagrange DMs $\MLL_X$ constructed from restricted surface spline kernels on $\Sph^2$.
+In this setting, we show that it is possible to consider a relatively sparse $\MLL_X$ as a perturbation of the global DM $\MM_X$ that has a closely matching spectrum.
+In particular, if the spectrum $\sigma(\MM_X)$ has strictly positive real part, then the spectrum of $\MLL_X$ will also have strictly positive real part for sufficiently large stencils or sufficiently dense point sets $X$.
+We illustrate these theoretical results on $\MLL_X$ with some numerical examples.
+Finally, we provide some numerical evidence that similar theoretical estimates may also hold for the RBF-FD DMs $\MFD_X$.